 Just like you need to fuel up and hydrate for a workout, the same holds true for your canine companion.
 Bring plenty of water and a pet travel bowl that he can drink from and offer it often along the way.
 A good rule of thumb is to bring 8 ounces of water for every hour you plan to hike (and don't forget to bring water for yourself!).
 It's best to keep him from drinking the water in streams or other natural sources, as these could contain nasty bacteria that will make him sick.
 Bottles of water that are frozen are also great to pack in case the weather is hot and can offer immediate relief to your pooch.
 Food/treats should be given on rest breaks or during bouts of less intense activity to ensure that you don't upset his tummy or cause bloat.
 It's also recommended to pack a first aid kit and sunscreen (for both you and your pup).

 - Orange vests - Know whether or not you are taking your hike during a hunting season.
 Orange vests for you and your dog will make sure you both stand out.
 Try our reflective dog safety vest.

 - Appropriate dress - When hiking during cooler weather, bring along an extra layer if your dog tolerates clothes.
 For summer hikes, keep a cool, moist scarf or bandana that he can wear to take a bite out of the heat.

 - Pet backpack - Perhaps your pet would like to carry his own gear.
 You can find a pet backpack for any sized pooch.

-Hiking with your dog is a wonderful way to spend quality time together and enjoy the outdoors all while getting a great workout.
-You're guaranteed to have a fun and safe hike just by taking a bit of extra time to plan and prepare.
+Hiking with your dog is a wonderful way to spend quality time together and enjoy the outdoors, all while getting a great workout.
+You and your pup will have a safe and enjoyable hike just by taking a bit of extra time to plan and prepare.
 Happy trails!